monsoonmaelstrom/book2/book2.md

 “Fucking hell,” I mutter.
 “I’ve just come from visiting your mother.
 She’s dead, by the way.”

-He blinks slowly.
+Alex blinks slowly.
 “Good.
 You killed her?”

 I nod.
 “With the statue you left on the table.”